 About the Electronic Vignette

-After 25 years, 2020 is the final year where drivers on Czech motorways will use traditional paper stickers.
-The State Fund for Transport Infrastructure in cooperation with the Ministry of Transport will launch the electronic vignette system on January 1, 2021.
+The State Fund for Transport Infrastructure will, in cooperation with the Ministry of Transport, launch the Electronic vignette system on 1 January 2021.

 1 500 CZKStandard Price